brimdata/super/book/src/lakehouse/format.md

 SuperDB's super-structured type system, a data lake based on SuperDB holds the promise to provide a universal data representation for all of these different approaches to data.

-BOOKDO: update this to emphasize tables are just a special case... not that they aren't present in the lakehouse
+TODO: update this to emphasize tables are just a special case... not that they aren't present in the lakehouse

 Also, while we are not currently focused on building a SQL engine for the Super lakehouse,